Hedgerow Heroes Project

-In 2022 the Suffolk Preservation Society delivered over 6km of hedgerow restoration in partnership with the Stour Valley Farmer Cluster in the Dedham Vale Area of Outstanding Natural Beauty.
+In 2022 the Suffolk Preservation Society delivered over 6 kilometres of hedgerow restoration in partnership with the Stour Valley Farmer Cluster in the Dedham Vale Area of Outstanding Natural Beauty.

 SPS successfully led the bid for £50k via CPRE’s Hedgerow Heroes campaign to fund the project.

-The project was such a success that we have since secured a second round of funding – allowing a further 3km of new hedgerow and 1km of gapping to been planted in 2023 by volunteers across 9 farms in the Cluster – and have successfully bid for a third round to fund planting in 2023/24.
+The project was such a success that in 2023, we secured a second round of funding – allowing a further 3 kilometres of new hedgerow and 1 kilometre of gapping to been planted by volunteers across 9 farms in the Cluster – and we successfully bid for a third round to fund planting in 2023/24.

 Hedges frame and shape the often irregular field pattern of the Dedham Vale AONB; they are one of the key landscape features.
 Restoration and new planting will contribute to strengthening the landscape character.

-- restore poor-quality hedgerows through a programme new hedge planting, gapping up, hedge laying and coppicing
+• restore poor-quality hedgerows through a programme of new hedge planting, gapping up, hedge laying and coppicing

 The project was planned and executed in consultation with the Dedham Vale AONB team which enabled project volunteer participation.